TrellixVulnTeam/swahilipython_SCMU/Doc/faq/windows.rst

 On Windows, the standard Python installer already associates the .py extension with a file type (Python.File) and gives that file type an open command that runs the interpreter (``D:\Program Files\Python\python.exe "%1"
 %*``).
-This is enough to make scripts executable from the command prompt as 'foo.py'.
+This is enough to make scripts executable kutoka the command prompt as 'foo.py'.
 If you'd rather be able to execute the script by simple typing 'foo' with no extension you need to add .py to the PATHEXT environment variable.